Father of 11-year-old boy killed in a shooting that left 4 children injured asks: ‘How many people have to bury their kids?’ – KION546

 (CNN) — An 11-year-old boy was killed and four other children injured when someone in a car opened fire into a crowd Friday night in Cincinnati, officials said, in yet another example of “the reality these kids have to live through” as the nation’s gun violence epidemic roils on.

 An adult was also injured in the barrage of gunfire in the city’s West End neighborhood, Cincinnati Police Chief Teresa Theetge said.
-The shooter is still on the loose.
+The shooter is still on the loose, with no arrests reported in the case by Monday afternoon.

 “Twenty-two rounds were fired,” Cincinnati Mayor Aftab Pureval said during a news conference Sunday.
 “Twenty-two rounds in a moment, into a crowd of kids.
 No time to respond, no time to react.